Become-DevOps/kbrnts/README.md

   uid = 0
 ```

-### Step 8: Restart containerd and Check the Status
+### Step 8: Restart containerd and Check the Status , do for all 3 instance
 ```bash
 sudo systemctl restart containerd && systemctl status containerd
 ```

-### Step 9: Install kubeadm, kubelet, and kubectl
+### Step 9: Install kubeadm, kubelet, and kubectl , do for all 3 instance
 ```bash
 sudo apt-get update
 sudo apt-get install -y apt-transport-https ca-certificates curl gpg